 Cooperation between ST and MicroControl –

-CANFD Driver Implementation on the new STM32C5 MCU
+CAN FD Driver Implementation on the New STM32C5 MCU

 Symbolic Lego brick green labelled CANopen Master

-The STM32C5’s superior performance compared to the STM32C0 series becomes evident when implementing CANFD protocols, particularly in MicroControl’s CANopenFD Master stack operations.
-The enhanced performance due to larger RAM capacity and higher clock speeds available on the C5 series, facilitates more robust handling of complex CANFD message processing and arbitration schemes.
+The performance advantages of the STM32C5 over the STM32C0 series become especially apparent when implementing CAN FD protocols, particularly in combination with MicroControl’s CANopen FD Master stack.
+The larger RAM capacity and higher clock speeds of the C5 series enable more robust handling of complex CAN FD message processing and arbitration mechanisms.

 MicroControl experts in front of demonstrator at ST Stand